akeneo/ui-extensions-samples/dsm_sdk_script/README.md

 npm run build
 ```

-The file in `dist/assets/index.js` is your UI Extension.
+The file in `dist/demo.js` is your built UI Extension, just upload it to your PIM!

+## Customize

+Please update `src/App.tsx` file to match your needs.